Amsterdam/amsterdam.github.io/projects/atlas.md

 ---
-abstract: Interface for the Open Data APIs of Amsterdam City Data
+abstract: Interface for the Open Data APIs of Amsterdam Data and Information
 reusability: 1
 ---